 - Ergonomic chair

-Keep in mind this also includes having the right files and internet connection.
+Keep in mind that this also includes having the right files and internet connection.
 If you’re not able to access your company’s network from home for any reason, you still need to be able to work.
 With files stored in Dropbox, you can easily work remotely offline because you can select files to be stored in local and cloud storage.
 When you do go offline, your files will be there ready for you to work on, and they’ll also be synced with the online versions once you’re connected again.
-You won’t have to worry about being without connection, even if it means there's one less excuse to finish up early.
+You won’t have to worry about being without connection, even if it means there's one less excuse to finish early.

 Keep your work schedule